trueos/trueos-docs/trueos-handbook/postinstall.rst

 =============

 This screen is used to create the primary user account used to login to the system.
-Create a strong password as the password is used whenever the system indicates administrative access is required.
+Try to create a complex and memorable password, as this one is used whenever the system indicates administrative access is required.

 :numref:`Figure %s <config4>` shows the configuration screen used to create the initial user account.